clab/stack-lstm-ner/INSTALL.md

                                             ^
   compilation terminated.
   ```
-Then, download and install a stable version of Eigen and rebuild DYNET:
+Then, download and install a stable version of Eigen and rebuild DyNet:

   ```bash
   cd $HOME